 Price: 40,000 vnd ($1.72) for a pack of 10 plain wooden chopsticks.

 Whether you’re taking a stroll around the shops or sitting enjoying a drink on Beer Street, the opportunity to purchase a beautifully hand-painted picture always presents itself.
 Arts and crafts are very much part of the Vietnamese culture, so you are sure to find many locals sitting outside of their shops or homes working on their mesmerising artwork.
 The best thing about buying a painting is that you can carefully roll it up and it won’t take up much space in your luggage.

 Price: 250,000 vnd ($10.77) for a small hand painting without a frame.
 Prices vary depending on size and detail.

 A đá cầu is a popular toy for both children and adults in the region of Southeast Asia and China.
 As you roam the parks in Ho Chi Minh City and Hanoi, you will notice many locals enjoying a kickabout with an item that resembles a shuttlecock.
 The shuttlecock is made only from feathers, washers, and a hitting disk.
 Why not buy one to take home with you?
 They are fun for all the family to try their hand at!

 7. Children’s hats

-The craze in Vietnam, and particularly during the winter months, are these cute fluffy hats.
+The craze in Vietnam, particularly during the winter months, is these cute fluffy hats.
 Kids love them!
-Not only do they keep you feeling toasty from the evening chill, the ears bop up and down when the paws of the hat are pressed.
+Not only do they keep you feeling toasty from the evening chill, but the ears also bop up and down when the paws of the hat are pressed.
 Even if you don’t have any kids to buy one for, they also make for a fun tool for teaching English online.
 You’re sure to grab your students’ attention!